bradygaster-zz/azure-tools-vscode/CONTRIBUTING.md

 Once you're happy with your changes and you've made sure they work and have no bugs (unit tests would help in this case), please commit your changes with a reference to the GitHub issue you raised.
 Push to your remote and raise a Pull Request.
 I hope you remembered to do all this work on your branch!
 If not, no biggie.
 Just create a branch on the fly and make sure you raise the PR accordingly.

 ## We're here to assist
 We appreciate you talking time to help us out.
 We're a helpful bunch of developers and hobbyists so if you have any questions or need help with your code, please feel free to reach out to us.
 We will do our best to help.
-Please note that this is a side project and not our full time job so response times may vary :)
+Please note that this is a side project and not our full time job, so response times may vary :)